-- (1) In teleworking, data goes out of the spatially limited area of the data processing body. - (2) For the establishment and operation of such workplaces, the existing company agreements2 as well as further regulations on data protection and data security shall be observed.
+(1) In teleworking, mobile working and home office, data goes out of the spatially limited area of the data processing body.

+(2) For the establishment and operation of such workplaces, the existing company agreements as well as further regulations on data protection and data security shall be observed.